Flag of the Ukrainian Insurgent Army: Usage by the OUN-B

 The revolutionary faction of the Organization of Ukrainian Nationalists (OUN), which was also called the OUN-B or the Banderites (because it was headed by Stepan Bandera), sought to develop its own symbolism in order to differ from the OUN-M of Andriy Melnyk, which used the blue flag of the OUN and the coat of arms with a golden trident (tryzub) with a sword.

 The OUN-B adopted a red and black emblem, and at the II Great Gathering of the OUN in April 1941 decided to abandon the trident with a sword and use only "the national Trident of Volodymyr the Great in the form introduced by the Central Rada" and "a separate organizational flag of black and red colors.
 The way of life and the mandatory proportions will be adopted by a separate commission."
 However, due to the outbreak of World War II, this commission never met.

-The flag received a lot of usage after the Independence of Ukraine in 1991, where it became a common symbol of Ukrainian nationalists.
-It has also been frequently used as a military symbol and unofficial war flag during the Russo-Ukrainian War.

-Meaning

-When it was adopted in 1941, the flag symbolised Blut und Boden with the red symbolising blood shed in the struggle for Ukrainian spiritual values and the black symbolising chernozem soil as a naturalistic metaphor for the "homeland", as well as serving as a reference to the peasant base of the OUN-B.
+According to historians, the flag symbolised "blood and soil" (Blut und Boden), with the red symbolising blood shed in the struggle for Ukrainian spiritual values and the black symbolising chernozem soil as a naturalistic metaphor for the "homeland", as well as serving as a reference to the peasant base of the OUN-B.